Pericles: Early years

 Pericles was born c.
 495 BC, in Athens, Greece.
 (Note: Pericles's date of birth is uncertain; he could not have been born later than 492–1 and been of age to present the Persae in 472.
 He is not recorded as having taken part in the Persian Wars of 480–79; some historians argue from this that he was unlikely to have been born before 498, but this argument ex silentio has also been dismissed.)
-He was the son of the politician Xanthippus, who, though ostracized in 485–484 BC, returned to Athens to command the Athenian contingent in the Greek victory at Mycale just five years later.
+He was the son of the politician Xanthippus, who, though ostracised in 485–484 BC, returned to Athens to command the Athenian contingent in the Greek victory at Mycale just five years later.
 Pericles's mother, Agariste, was a member of the powerful and controversial noble family of the Alcmaeonidae, and her familial connections played a crucial role in helping start his political career.
 Agariste was the great-granddaughter of the tyrant of Sicyon, Cleisthenes, and the niece of the Athenian reformer Cleisthenes.
 (Note: Plutarch says "granddaughter" of Cleisthenes, but this is chronologically implausible, and there is consensus that this should be "niece".)
 Pericles belonged to the Attic phyle (clan) of Acamantis.
 His early years were quiet; the introverted young Pericles avoided public appearances, instead preferring to devote his time to his studies.

 According to Herodotus and Plutarch, Agariste dreamed, a few nights before Pericles's birth, that she had borne a lion.
 Legends say that Philip II of Macedon had a similar dream before the birth of his son, Alexander the Great.
 One interpretation of the dream treats the lion as a traditional symbol of greatness, but the story may also allude to the unusually large size of Pericles's skull, which became a popular target of contemporary comedians (who called him "Squill-head", after the squill or sea-onion).
 Although Plutarch claims that this deformity was the reason that Pericles was always depicted wearing a helmet, this is not the case; the helmet was actually the symbol of his official rank as strategos (general).

 His family's nobility and wealth allowed him to fully pursue his inclination toward education.
 He learned music from the masters of the time (Damon or Pythocleides could have been his teacher) and he is considered to have been the first politician to attribute importance to philosophy.
 He enjoyed the company of the philosophers Protagoras, Zeno of Elea, and Anaxagoras.
 Anaxagoras, in particular, became a close friend and influenced him greatly.

-Pericles's manner of thought and rhetorical charisma may have possibly been in part products of Anaxagoras's emphasis on emotional calm in the face of trouble, and skepticism about divine phenomena.
+Pericles's manner of thought and rhetorical charisma may have possibly been in part products of Anaxagoras's emphasis on emotional calm in the face of trouble, and scepticism about divine phenomena.
 His proverbial calmness and self-control are also often regarded as products of Anaxagoras's influence.